 I appeared on television as a judge in the series ‘Britain’s Best Home and Garden’ on Channel 5 and Tim Richardson included me in his list of most influential British gardeners in the Telegraph, January 2012.

 I have been campaigning for the past fifteen years for a renaissance in British gardens, focusing on encouraging serious reviews of gardens and on returning gardens to their place amongst the fine arts in British culture.

-My book, The Bad Tempered Gardener was published in May 2011 by Frances Lincoln and has been described by the Daily Mail as a ‘best seller’.
+My first book, The Bad Tempered Gardener was published in May 2011 by Frances Lincoln and has been described by the Daily Mail as a ‘best seller’.
 I’m looking forward to the royalties which convince me of that…

 I have a garden blog and I am generally a thorn in the flesh of the garden world.